 - Rated Power: 0.18 kW - 0.85 kW | 1.10 - 3.78 Wh per dry (Internal on / off heater switch and adjustable motor speed)

 - Super low energy use and slim at just 10cm depth

 - Low noise - Quiet Mark approved - just 57 - 65 dbA (manufacturer stated)

 - Dimensions: 270 (H) x 290 (W) x 100 (D) mm

 - Adjustable motor speed

-- Long life motor - capable of withstanding up to 300 uses per day (high traffic)
+- Long life motor - capable of withstanding up to 300 uses per day (medium traffic)

 - Very vandal resistant – comes with a number of anti-vandal features

 - Optional odour neutraliser tablets for a more pleasant bathroom